≡ Menu

 What rate (or price) can I qualify for?

-Now as we’ve already noted, if you’ve been prescribed Abilify to treat symptoms of schizophrenia, what you’re generally going to find is that you will not be eligible for a traditional term or whole life insurance coverage.
-In cases like these, if eligible, the guaranteed issue policy or accidental death policy pricing will be based solely on the state that you live in, the amount of coverage you desire, and your age.
+Now, as we’ve already noted, if you’ve been prescribed Abilify to treat symptoms of schizophrenia, what you’re generally going to find is that you will not be eligible for a traditional term or whole life insurance coverage.
+In cases like these, if eligible, the guaranteed issue or accidental death policy pricing will be based solely on the state you live in, the amount of coverage you desire, and your age.

-For those however…
+For those, however…

 In cases like these…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 One of the most important things that you can do as a consumer to make sure that you find the “best life insurance policy” for you is to make sure that you choose to work with an independent life insurance agent who will be able to “pick and choose” among a variety of different top-rated life insurance companies so that you’re not “stuck” relying on just one or two different options.